LeenaBGit/LendingClubCaseStudy/README.md

 ## General Information

-- The project aims to identify the driving factors behind loan default, i.e. the variables which are strong indicators of default and thus identify risky loan applicants
+- The case study aims to identify the driving factors behind loan default, i.e. the variables which are strong indicators of default and thus identify risky loan applicants
-- The dataset contains information about past loan applicants and whether they ‘defaulted’ or not
+- The dataset contains complete loan data for all approved loans issued through the time period 2007 to 2011.

 ## Conclusions